francesco-fortunato/miRVAna/README.md

 - **Scatterplot and Volcano Plot Visualization:**
   - Easily switch between scatterplot (comparing case expression vs. normal expression) and volcano plot for intuitive visual exploration of differentially expressed genes.
   - Scatterplot circles represent genes, color-coded based on log fold change (LogFC).
 Clicking a gene highlights it and adds its axis to the scatterplot.
-  - Volcano plot visualizes gene significance with respect to LogFC and p-value, helping identify the most significant genes at a glance.
+  - Volcano plot visualizes gene significance concerning LogFC and p-value, helping identify the most significant genes at a glance.

 - **Custom Dataset Input:**
   - Users can input raw gene expression data along with metadata, offering flexibility in the types of data analyzed.
 This feature allows for the integration of user-specific datasets for personalized exploration.